grungert/hill-metrics/memory-bank/activeContext.md

        - Columns can be reordered using drag-and-drop
        - Name column is always visible (cannot be hidden)
        - Column state persists during the session
+     - Implemented routing with React Router:
+       - Added navigation between Search and Comparison pages
+       - Created a basic Comparison page with the same Header component
+       - Updated Header component to use React Router for navigation
+       - Configured default route to redirect to Search page

 ## Next Steps